 Due Process, Academic: Refers to procedures designed to resolve personnel issues in a clear, fair, and orderly manner.
 For example, under AAUP standards, due process consists of a grievance/appeals policy that permits faculty members to present their concerns to an elected faculty committee, with the complaining faculty member carrying the burden of proof.
 It also consists of a hearing procedure for severe sanctions, where the administration has the burden of demonstrating adequacy of cause for its proposed action.
 The process that is due to a faculty member depends on the circumstances of the individual's situation.
 Broadly, academic due process comprises two elements: (1) adjudicative hearings of record before an elected faculty body for severe sanctions, where the administration bears the burden of demonstrating adequacy of cause, and (2) a grievance/appeals policy that permits faculty members to present their concerns to an elected committee of peers, with the complaining faculty member carrying the burden of proof.

-DOS (Department of Organizing and Services): Supports member activity and development of both advocacy and collective bargaining chapters.
-National DOS staff help AAUP members to organize collectively and to take an active role in the future of their profession and institution.
+Department of Organizing: Supports member activity and development of both advocacy and collective bargaining chapters.
+National Department of Organizing staff help AAUP members to organize collectively and to take an active role in the future of their profession and institution.
+Formerly known as the Department of Organizing and Services

 Entrant: AAUP membership category open to nontenured faculty who are either new AAUP members or new to a full-time appointment.
 Entrant members receive a discounted rate on their national dues for up to four years.
 Applies only to members paying dues via a collective bargaining chapter.